Pakistani Imran Khan ends defiance campaign and allows police to search suspects' homes - ExBulletin

 Khan appeared conciliatory when he appeared before a terror court in Lahore, the provincial capital of Punjab.
 The judge granted him protection from arrest in three terrorism cases through early June.

-After Khan was released from arrest last week and returned to Lahore, police surrounded his home, alleging he was harboring between 30 and 40 suspects linked to the violence at his upscale Zaman Park residence.
+After Khan was released from arrest last week and returned to Lahore, police surrounded his home, alleging he was sheltering at his upscale Zaman Park residence between 30 and 40 suspects linked to the violence.

 Police, who have some 300 officers deployed around the Khan compound, have threatened to raid the premises unless the suspects are handed over.
 The standoff was resolved with an agreement for police to search the house later on Friday.

-Police separately announced that they arrested six other suspects in Khan’s neighborhood, allegedly as they tried to flee.
+Police separately announced that they had arrested six other suspects in the Khans neighborhood, allegedly as they attempted to flee.
 They had previously arrested eight other people in the area and a total of more than 4,500 suspects across the country.

 A former cricketer star turned Islamist politician, Khan was ousted by a vote of no confidence in parliament last year.
 He claimed his ouster was illegal and a Western conspiracy accuses his successor, Prime Minister Shahbaz Sharif, of denying it.

-Khan remains hugely popular with grassroots supporters, although two of his lawmakers and several politicians left his party following recent violence and campaigned against Sharif’s government, demanding a snap election.
+Khan remains hugely popular among grassroots supporters, although two of his lawmakers and several politicians left his party following recent violence and campaigned against the Sharifs government, demanding a snap election.

-His campaign, arrest and ensuing violence deepened Pakistan’s political unrest and economic crisis.
+His campaign, arrest and subsequent violence have deepened political unrest and economic crisis in Pakistan, where authorities are also facing a surge in militant attacks.

+Sirajul Haq, the leader of Pakistan’s main Islamist party Jamaat-e-Islami, narrowly escaped a suicide bombing in Zhob, a district of the country’s restive Baluchistan province, in the south-west on Friday, the state said. police.
+The suicide bomber detonated explosives strapped to his waist as Haq drove into Zhob in a convoy of cars.

+The Haqs party said it was safe but five people were injured in the attack.

 |